Heat Network Efficiency Scheme (HNES)

 Weeks 1-10: Application assessment period, including clarification period.

-Week 18: Confirmation to non-Local Authority applicants of successful / unsuccessful applications, and issue of grant funding agreements to successful applicants.
+Week 17: Confirmation to applicants of successful / unsuccessful applications.

-Weeks 18-21: Further approval process for Local Authority applicants followed by confirmation to Local Authority applicants of successful / unsuccessful applications, and issue of Memorandum of Understanding to successful applicants.
+Weeks 17-21: Further approval process for Local Authority applicants.
+Issue of Memorandum of Understanding to successful Local Authority applicants.

 How to apply